davidmatthew-ie/weather-map-widget/readme.txt

 2. If you manually download the plugin, just unzip to the WordPress plugins folder and the plugin will be automatically detected.
 It can then be activated as normal.

 == Frequently Asked Questions ==
+= Why is the map showing the wrong location? =
+This can happen sometimes with the shortcode if you wrap the longitude or latitude attributes in the wrong kind of quote marks.

+Mark sure you are using `" "` rather than `” ”`, e.g.

+Correct: `lat="44.096"`
+Incorrect: `lat=”44.096”`

 = How do I set the latitude and longitude?

 The easiest (and recommended) way to do this is to go straight to [windy.com](https://www.windy.com).
 Once there, take note of the URL.
 It will contain the latitude and longitude in its parameters, and if you zoom in, it will also contain the zoom level.
 For example, the sample parameters I use as defaults are: latitude 53.199, longitude -7.603, and a zoom level of 5.
 These would show in the URL in the following format: [windy.com/?53.199,-7.603,5](https://www.windy.com).